MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 ### C++17: `[[fallthrough]]` attribute

 In **`/std:c++17`** mode and later, the `[[fallthrough]]` attribute can be used in the context of switch statements as a hint to the compiler that the fall-through behavior is intended.
 This attribute prevents the compiler from issuing warnings in such cases.
-For more information, see [P0188R0 - Wording for `[[fallthrough]]` attribute](https://wg21.link/p0188r0).
+For more information, see [`P0188R0 - Wording for [[fallthrough]] attribute`](https://wg21.link/p0188r0).

 ### Generalized range-based `for` loops

 Range-based `for` loops no longer require that `begin()` and `end()` return objects of the same type.
 This change enables `end()` to return a sentinel as used by ranges in [`range-v3`](https://github.com/ericniebler/range-v3) and the completed-but-not-quite-published Ranges Technical Specification.
-For more information, see [P0184R0 - Generalizing the Range-Based `for` Loop](https://wg21.link/p0184r0).
+For more information, see [`P0184R0 - Generalizing the Range-Based for Loop`](https://wg21.link/p0184r0).

 ### Copy-list-initialization

 Visual Studio 2017 correctly raises compiler errors related to object creation using initializer lists.
 These errors weren't caught in Visual Studio 2015, and could lead to crashes or undefined runtime behavior.
-As per [N4594 13.3.1.7p1](https://wg21.link/n4594), in *`copy-list-initialization`*, the compiler is required to consider an explicit constructor for overload resolution.
+As per [`N4594 13.3.1.7p1`](https://wg21.link/n4594), in *`copy-list-initialization`*, the compiler is required to consider an explicit constructor for overload resolution.
 However, it must raise an error if that particular overload gets chosen.

 The following two examples compile in Visual Studio 2015 but not in Visual Studio 2017.